 Certain properties in this specification whose values are JSON arrays are described as having “unique” elements.
 When a property is so described, it shall mean that no two elements of the array SHALL have equal values.
 For purposes of this specification, two array elements SHALL be considered equal when they satisfy the condition for equality described in [JSCHEMA01], §4.3, “Instance equality”.

 Message properties

+General

-Certain properties in this specification are string values containing messages intended to be viewed by a user.
-No such property SHALL have a value that is the empty string.
+Certain objects in this specification define string-valued properties containing messages intended to be viewed by a user.
+Such a property, if present, SHALL NOT have a value that is the empty string.
+Most such objects defines two properties, one (usually but not always named message) containing a plain text version of the message, and the other (usually but not always named richMessage) containing a version of the message that incorporates formatting information.
+We refer to a message that does not contain formatting information as a “plain text message,” and one that does as a “rich text message.”

-In addition, such properties SHOULD conform to the following guidelines:
+Square brackets (("[" and "]") in both plain text messages and rich text messages MUST be escaped with a backslash ("\") to prevent them from being interpreted as embedded links (§3.10.4).
+Since JSON itself treats the backslash as an escape character, the backslash must be doubled.

+EXAMPLE:

+"message": "This is not part of an embedded link: \"\\[\"."

+Plain text messages

-The message SHOULD be expressed as a single paragraph of plain text, consisting of one or more complete sentences, each ending with a period (or appropriate punctuation for the language in which the message is written).
-The message SHOULD NOT contain formatting information such as HTML tags.
-The message SHOULD NOT contain JSON escaped line breaks (\r or \n).
+A plain text message SHOULD be expressed as a single paragraph of plain text, consisting of one or more complete sentences, each ending with a period (or appropriate punctuation for the language in which the message is written).
+The message SHALL NOT contain formatting information such as Markdown formatting characters.
+The message SHALL NOT contain JSON escaped line breaks (\r or \n).

-If the message consists of more than one sentence, the first sentence of the message SHOULD provide a useful summary of the message, suitable for display in cases where UI space is limited.
+If the message consists of more than one sentence, its first sentence SHOULD provide a useful summary of the message, suitable for display in cases where UI space is limited.

 NOTE 1: If a tool does not construct the message in this way, the initial portion of the message that a viewer displays where UI space is limited might not be understandable.